Systems Science and Engineering Sample Curriculum

 - BE 445 Engineering and Biological Principles in Cancer

-- BE 584 Mathematics of Medical Imaging and Measurements
+- BE 5840/MATH 5840 Mathematics of Medical Imaging and Measurements

 Biology is undergoing a rapid revolution from a descriptive to a quantitative science.
 Because every aspect of social life is impacted in many different ways by insights and methods from biology, there are many opportunities to apply systems thinking and tools to the emerging new biological disciplines with significant social impact.
 The present list includes courses for which the quantitative aspects of the science are well enough established that the links to model based systems concepts and tools are immediate.